woldier/woldier/README.md

 - Scholarships for postgraduate studies, Ministry of Education, China, 2024.10

 ---
-### 🔭 Research interest
-I'm currently working on:
-- Computer Vision and its wide applications, with an emphasis on the remote sensing fields
-- Robust Complex Digital Signal Processing with Machine Learning, such as TEM and EEG signals
-- Domain Adaptation and Generalization for Semantic Segmentation

----
 📫 Welcome everyone to engage with me, my email address is <font color='00BFFF'><u>**_woldier@foxmail.com_**</u></font>